Jideboris/GOLANG/readme.md

 * Show your working / Be generous with your comments
 * **Use Google!** - do not be afraid to look up references!
 * How long you put into the test is up to yourself, but we recommend only a few hours in total.
+* Details of what you should do are in task.md

 **Read all READMEs carefully before coding and heed the notes and advice in each!**